 (j) the lettering and numbers for the price must be of the same height on all price tickets for tobacco products for sale at the premises other than by way of a vending machine.

-[Regulation 45 inserted in Gazette 28 Feb 2007 p.
+[Regulation 45 inserted: Gazette 28 Feb 2007 p.
 662-4.]

 46. Price lists for tobacco products or smoking implements sold by retailers